On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Data collection and analysis

 \section{Data collection and analysis}

-Our choice of the Gemini telescopes is motivated primarily by the 5.5 sq. arcmin field of view of the GMOS instrument, which is large enough to cover to the typical angular extent of the strong lensing region of the clusters in our sample, together with the capability of accessing both northern and southern sky.
-In addition, we made use of Director Discretionary time at the UKIRT telescope to access the WFCAM instrument.
+Our choice to use the Gemini telescopes is motivated primarily by the 5.5 sq. arcmin field of view of the GMOS instrument, which is large enough to cover to the typical angular extent of the strong lensing region of the clusters in our sample, together with the capability of accessing both northern and southern sky.
+In addition, we made use of Director Discretionary Time at the UKIRT telescope to access the WFCAM instrument, whose field of view is well-matched to the size of the ICECUBE localisation uncertainty of the neutrino detection discussed above.